PerfectExamples/Perfect-Session-PostgreSQL-Demo/README.md

     </a>
 </p>

-This demo shows usage of Perfect Sessions with the Memory Driver.
+This demo shows usage of Perfect Sessions with the PostgreSQL Driver.

 ## Compatibility with Swift